EmanuelG-Gaming/Icosahedron/README.md

 - `Renderer` has functions for rendering geometry;
 - `Global` provides entry for global-scope variables, like the window size via `IC_WINDOW_WIDTH` and `IC_WINDOW_HEIGHT`.

+# Extensions
+Right now, Icosahedron only has the `Physics` extension.

 # Building the code:
 For some, this can be pretty straightforward, but here it is: